mojomojo1/bootkon/docs/labs/2_data_ingestion.md

 ./src/data_ingestion/import_csv_to_bigquery_1.py
 ```

-Each line you see on the screen corresponds to one transaction being send to Pub/Sub and written to BigQuery.
+Each line you see on the screen corresponds to one transaction being sent to Pub/Sub and written to BigQuery.
 It would take approximately 40 to 60 minutes for it to finish.
 So, please cancel the command using 'CTRL + C'.

 <!--
 We can make this faster by using different parameters for Pub/Sub.
 First, remove all rows you just ingested: